 What Does it Take to Sell a House in Chicago While in Probate?

-For example, let’s consider an elderly woman who passes away with an executor handling her estate.
-She has two Heirs.
-Before her passing, she accumulated $90,000 in debt from hospital bills and credit cards.
-Her home is valued at $150,000, but she has no cash assets and owes $80,000 to the hospital and $10,000 in credit card debt.
-Even after her death, the estate must find a way to pay off this debt.
-If the Heirs cannot cover the debt, the executor must sell the house to pay the $90,000 owed.
-After selling the house, the remaining $60,000 will be split between the two Heirs.
+Here’s a practical example: an elderly woman passes away with an executor managing her estate and two heirs.
+Before her death, she accumulated $90,000 in debt from hospital bills and credit cards.
+Her home is valued at $150,000, but she has no liquid assets and owes $80,000 to the hospital plus $10,000 in credit card debt.
+Even after her passing, these debts remain the estate’s responsibility.
+If the heirs cannot cover these obligations, the executor must sell the house to pay the $90,000 owed.
+After settling these debts, the remaining $60,000 would be divided between the two heirs.

 Steps for Selling a House in Probate

-If you have a property in IL tied up in probate and you’re unsure how to move forward, you’re not out of options.
-In many cases, depending on your local and state laws, selling a probate property can be broken down into just four steps.
-The first involves making sure an executor or administrator has been officially appointed by the court.
+If you’re managing a IL property caught in probate and feeling overwhelmed about what comes next, you still have practical options.
+In many jurisdictions, depending on local regulations, selling a probate property can be broken down into four manageable steps.
+First and most important, ensure an executor or administrator has been officially appointed by the court to act on the estate’s behalf.

 Decide How to Sell the Property: